 This action plan provides a systematic and coordinated pathway for responding to climate change in the Torres Strait region over the next five years.
-It identifies general and targeted actions for adapting to and mitigating climate change impacts, under five key themes: Culture and Traditional Knowledge, Environment and Ecosystems, Settlements and Infrastructure, People and Communities, with suggested monitoring actions where applicable.
+It identifies general and targeted actions for adapting to and mitigating climate change impacts, under five key themes: Culture and Traditional Knowledge, Environment and Ecosystems, Settlements and Infrastructure, People and Communities, and Research and Monitoring.
 There is also a section that identifies supporting communication and capacity building tasks to facilitate effective engagement and delivery of information to communities and stakeholders that can inform decision-making.

-The Action Plan complements and builds on existing adaptation and mitigation efforts lead by the TSRA, Councils, Queensland Government and other partners under the previous 2010-2013 Strategy.
+The Action Plan complements and builds on existing adaptation and mitigation efforts lead by the TSRA and Queensland Government agencies under the previous 2010-2013 Strategy.
 It captures those actions that require further progress and identifies important information gaps that need to be filled to inform decision-making.